You have a permit in Sweden – Asylum Repatriation grant

 Make sure that the information on your submitted documents is clearly visible.

 Copies of the pages in your passport showing its period of validity and your personal details.
-If your family will be accompanying you, you must also send in copies of their passports.
+If your family will be accompanying you, you must also attach copies of their passports.
+If you do not have a passport, you can attach copies of another identity document.

 Read more about what the passport copies must show